BioResearcher2024/iMotifPredictor/README.md

 ### Models Description

+All models, except for iMPropensity, were trained on HEK293T data and predict the probability of iM formation:

-- **sequence_model_gen.h5**: Model trained using genomic sequences of length 124 encoded in one-hot format.
+- **sequence_model_gen.h5**: Model trained on GenNullSeq data , using sequences of length 124 encoded in one-hot format.
-- **sequence_model_perm.h5**: Model trained using dishuffle genomic sequences of length 124.
+- **sequence_model_perm.h5**: Model trained on dishuffled data, using sequences of length 124 encoded in one-hot format.
-- **sequence_model_rand.h5**: Model trained using randomly selected genomic sequences of length 124.
+- **sequence_model_rand.h5**: Model trained on randomly selected genomic sequences, using sequences of length 124 encoded in one-hot format.
-- **micro_model_gen.h5**: Model trained using microarray data to predict iM propensity, requires sequences of length 60 encoded in one-hot format.
+- **micro_model_gen.h5**: Model trained on GenNullSeq data and iMpropensity signals, requires sequences of length 124 encoded in one-hot format and microarray signals.
-- **micro_model_perm.h5**: Model trained using dishuffle microarray data.
+- **micro_model_perm.h5**: Model trained on dishuffled data and iMpropensity signals, requires sequences of length 124 encoded in one-hot format and microarray signals.
-- **micro_model_rand.h5**: Model trained using randomly selected microarray data.
+- **micro_model_rand.h5**: Model trained on randomly selected data and iMpropensity signals, requires sequences of length 124 encoded in one-hot format and microarray signals.
-- **atac_model_gen.h5**: Model trained using genomic sequences and ATAC-seq data, requires sequences of length 124 encoded in one-hot format and ATAC signals.
+- **atac_model_gen.h5**: Model trained on GenNullSeq genomic sequences and ATAC-seq data, requires sequences of length 124 encoded in one-hot format and ATAC signals.
-- **atac_model_rand.h5**: Model trained using randomly selected ATAC-seq data.
+- **atac_model_rand.h5**: Model trained on randomly selected sequences and ATAC-seq data, requires sequences of length 124 encoded in one-hot format and ATAC signals.
-- **atacandmicro_model_gen.h5**: Model trained using genomic sequences, microarray data, and ATAC-seq data, requires sequences of length 124 encoded in one-hot format, microarray signals, and ATAC signals.
+- **atacandmicro_model_gen.h5**: Model trained on GenNullSeq genomic sequences, iMpropensity data, and ATAC-seq data, requires sequences of length 124 encoded in one-hot format, microarray signals, and ATAC signals.
-- **atacandmicro_model_rand.h5**: Model trained using randomly selected genomic, microarray, and ATAC-seq data.
+- **atacandmicro_model_rand.h5**: Model trained on randomly selected genomic, iMpropensity data , and ATAC-seq data, requires sequences of length 124 encoded in one-hot format, microarray signals, and ATAC signals.
 - **iMPropensity.h5**: Model trained to predict iM propensity based on high-throughput microarray data, requires sequences of length 60 encoded in one-hot format.

 ### Using iMPropensity Model